biovoxxel/bv3dbox/index.md

 The BioVoxxel 3D Box are distributed via the **BioVoxxel 3D Box** update site in Fiji.
 * `Run >Help >Update...`
 * Select `Manage update sites`
-* Activate the following update sites to be able to use the toolbox.

-## Dependencies (ImageJ update sites)
-The following update sites need to be minimally active to be able to use all functionalities of the BioVoxxel 3D Box
+* The following update sites need currently to be minimally active to be able to use all functionalities of the BioVoxxel 3D Box

   * bv3dbox
   * CLIJ2
   * CLIJx
   * CLIJx-assistant
   * CLIJx-assistant-extensions
   * 3D ImageJ Suite

 ---

 # Functionalities